Family Fun Twin Cities Winter Survival Guide

 INDOOR WINTER ACTIVITIES

 Keeping a list of indoor activities around town is key to making it through the winter months in our lovely but frigid state of Minnesota.
 Sometimes, during the coldest, darkest days we need the bright lights and bustle of a public place to be with our kids.
-Our outing ideas are well worth the effort to leave the house – and if you need more options, explore our FAMILY FUN CALENDAR for indoor events or our FAMILY DIRECTORY for snug and warm indoor things to do.
+Our outing ideas are well worth the effort to leave the house – and if you need more options, explore our FAMILY FUN CALENDAR for snug and warm indoor things to do.

 There are so many indoor play options around the Twin Cities that there’s no way you’ll be able to hit them all up before winter’s through.
 Take your pick from our master list of TWIN CITIES INDOOR PLAYGROUNDS & PLAY AREAS or search by region of the Metro.
 Also see our top playground picks: